AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/about-image-video-profiles.md

 <!-- LEAVE IN PLACE, MAY BE USED IN THE FUTURE

 Batch size is the number of assets that are amalgamated into a single IPS (Dynamic Media's Image Production System) job.
-When you run the Scene7: Reprocess Assets workflow, the job is triggered on IPS.
+When you run the Dynamic Media Reprocess workflow, the job is triggered on IPS.
 The number of IPS jobs that are triggered is based on the total number of assets in the folder, divided by the batch size.
 For example, suppose you had a folder with 150 assets and a batch size of 50.
 In this case, three IPS jobs are triggered.
 The assets are updated when the entire batch size (50 in our example) is processed in IPS.
 The job then moves onto the next IPS job and so on until complete.
 If you increase the batch size, you may notice a longer delay with assets getting updated.

 -->

 **Dynamic Media-elementen in een map opnieuw verwerken:**

-1. In [!DNL Experience Manager]Navigeer vanaf de elementenpagina naar een map met elementen waaraan een afbeeldingsprofiel of een videoprofiel is toegewezen en waarvoor u de opdracht **Scene7: Element opnieuw verwerken** workflow.
+1. In [!DNL Experience Manager]Navigeer vanaf de elementenpagina naar een map met elementen waaraan een afbeeldingsprofiel of een videoprofiel is toegewezen en waarvoor u de opdracht **Dynamic Media opnieuw verwerken** workflow.

    Mappen waaraan een afbeeldingsprofiel of videoprofiel is toegewezen, krijgen de naam van het profiel direct onder de mapnaam in de Kaartweergave.